 Problem Possible Cause and Recommended Action A recorded image was not saved.
-1)Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
-If the battery indicator shows , charge the battery as soon as possible (page 16).
-2)You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
+Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
+If the battery indicator shows , charge the battery as soon as possible (page 17).
+You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
 Do not remove the memory card before the save operation is complete.
 Though available lighting is bright, the faces of people in the image are dark.
 Not enough light is reaching the subjects.
-Change the flash mode setting to (Flash On) for daylight synchro flash (page 32), or adjust EV shift to the + side (page 61).
+Change the flash mode setting to fash (Flash On) for daylight synchro flash (page 35), or adjust EV shift to the + side (page 62).
 Night shots come out bad.
-Use the following BEST SHOT scenes (page 42) when shooting at night.
+Use the following BEST SHOT scenes (page 46) when shooting at night.
 Night Scene (for shooting night scenery only) Night Scene Portrait (for shooting people against night scenery) Subjects are too dark when shooting images in a seashore or ski area.
 Sunlight reflected by water, sand, or snow, can cause underexposure of images.
-Change the flash mode setting to [7] (Flash On) for daylight synchro flash (page 32), or adjust EV shift to the + side (page 61).
+Change the flash mode setting to (Flash On) for daylight synchro flash (page 35), or adjust EV shift to the + side (page 62).
 Digital zoom (including HD zoom) does not work.
-The zoom bar indicates zoom only up to a zoom factor of 5.0.
+The zoom bar indicates zoom only up to a zoom factor of 6.0.
 Time stamping may be turned on, which will cause digital zoom to be disabled.
-Turn off time stamping (page 94).
+Turn off time stamping (page 100).
+The ART SHOT scene may be selected, which will automatically disable digital zoom.
 The image is out of focus during movie recording.
 1)Focusing may not be possible because the subject is outside the focus range.
-Shoot within the allowable range.
-2)The lens may be dirty.
-Clean the lens (page 107).
+Shoot within the allowable range.2)The lens may be dirty.
+Clean the lens (page 113).

-Problem Possible Cause and Recommended Action Pla ıyback The color of the playback image is different from what appears on the monitor screen when shooting.
+Problem Possible Cause and Recommended Action Pla yback The color of the playback image is different from what appears on the monitor screen when shooting.
 Sunlight or light from another source may be shining directly into the lens when you are shooting.
 Position the camera so sunlight does not shine directly into the lens.
 Images are not displayed.
 This camera cannot display non-DCF images recorded onto a memory card using another digital camera.
 Images cannot be edited (with resizing, trimming, rotation).
-Note that you cannot edit the following types of snapshots. • Movies • Snapshots recorded with another camera File e Deletion A file cannot be deleted.
-The file may be protected.
-Unprotect the file (page 72).
+Note that you cannot edit the following types of snapshots.
+Movies Snapshots recorded with another camera File e Deletion A file cannot be deleted.
+1)The file may be protected.
+Unprotect the file (page 74).
+2)" Disabled" setting may be "On".
+Change the setting to "Off" (page 103).
 Otl her The wrong date and time are displayed, or the wrong date and time are being stored along with image data.
 The date and time setting is off.
-Set the correct date and time (page 95).
+Set the correct date and time (page 100).
 The messages on the display are in the wrong language.
 The wrong display language is selected.
-Change the display language setting (page 96).
+Change the display language setting (page 101).
 Images cannot be transferred over a USB connection.
-1)The USB cable may not be connected securely.
+The USB cable may not be connected securely.
 Check all connections.
-2)If the camera is not turned on, turn it on.
-3)Your computer may not be able to recognize the camera if you connect via a USB hub.
+If the camera is not turned on, turn it on.
+Your computer may not be able to recognize the camera if you connect via a USB hub.
 Always connect directly to the computer's USB port.